Providence Stargazing & Astronomy Report

 Where are darker skies near Providence?

-The closest meaningfully darker mapped site is 30 km SE, about 30 km south east of Providence, reaching Bortle 6.
+The closest meaningfully darker mapped site is Bliss Corners, Rhode Island, about 34 km south east of Providence, reaching Bortle 6.

 When is the sky darkest in Providence?